haxmeister/liguros-reporter/README.md

 Warning!
-Could not open the configuration file at /etc/funtoo-report.conf To generate a new configuration file use 'funtoo-report --config-update'
+Could not open the configuration file at /etc/funtoo-report.conf To generate a new configuration file use 'funtoo-report --update-config'

 ```
 **You can follow these warning instructions and the program will ask you which sections you want to enable in your config file**

-'funtoo-report --config-update'
+'funtoo-report --update-config'

 **You can send your report to the elastic search database using the send option which will return a link to the data if successful:**